 Several signs and symptoms can help you determine if you’re addicted to prescription opioids.
 Risky behaviors include taking more pills than prescribed, seeking opioids from multiple doctors and stealing pills from friends or family members.
 You might also experience withdrawal symptoms, such as insomnia, muscle cramps, chills, nausea and diarrhea when you stop taking your pills.

 Because opioids slow breathing, the drugs can be deadly.
 In 2016, more than 42,000 Americans died of an opioid overdose — a record number that was a 28 percent increase over 2015, driven in large part by accidental ingestion of fentanyl.

 Those at highest risk of an opioid overdose include:

 Individuals with an opioid use disorder are at an especially high risk of overdose following detox, after completing a drug rehab program or following release from jail or prison because of a reduced tolerance.
-Even a low dose of an opioid can be fatal after a short time of abstinence.
+Even a low dose of an opioid or opiate can be fatal after a short time of abstinence.